Mindy Magyar

 Rochester Institute of Technology

-Before joining RIT, Mindy was Project and Design Manager for Smithsonian Institution, where she partnered with the Smithsonian museums to develop the Institution’s commercial activities.
-Projects included Mitsitam Espresso at the National Museum of the American Indian, the Hirshhorn Museum Shop, and both the Sweet Home Café and Museum Shop at the National Museum of African American History and Culture.
+Before joining RIT, Magyar was a Project and Design Manager at the Smithsonian Institution.
+There, she partnered with the Smithsonian museums to develop the Institution’s commercial activities.
+Her projects included Mitsitam Espresso at the National Museum of the American Indian, the Hirshhorn Museum Shop, and both the Sweet Home Café and Museum Shop at the National Museum of African American History and Culture.

-She began her career as an Applied Research Analyst at JP Morgan Investment Management.
-After establishing herself in finance through subsequent work in venture capital and international bond sales, Mindy eventually left Wall Street to pursue her passion for design.
-Yet her commitment to research has never wavered, and she considers it integral not only to product development and client servicing but also self-efficacy.
+Magyar began her career as an Applied Research Analyst at JP Morgan Investment Management.
+But after subsequent roles in venture capital and international bond sales, she left Wall Street to pursue her passion for design.

-In addition to an MFA in 3D Design from Cranbrook Academy of Art, Mindy earned an MBA in Arts and Cultural Management and Entrepreneurship from the Wharton School, and a BS in Chemical Engineering with concentrations in American Indian Studies and Bioengineering from Cornell University.
-She was a founding faculty member of the MBA/MA Design Leadership Program at the Maryland Institute College of Art, and has served as a Board Member for Creative Startups (Santa Fe, NM) and Friends of Ganondagan (Victor, NY).
+Magyar holds an MFA in 3D Design from Cranbrook Academy of Art, an MBA in Arts and Cultural Management and Entrepreneurship from the Wharton School at University of Pennsylvania, and a BS in Chemical Engineering with minors in Bioengineering and American Indian Studies from Cornell University.
+She was a founding faculty member of the MBA/MA Design Leadership Program at the Maryland Institute College of Art.
+She was a founding board member of Creative Startups (Santa Fe, NM), and currently serves on the Friends of Ganondagan Board of Trustees and the Memorial Art Gallery Art Committee.